Favorite Poem Project: The Summer Poetry Institute

 The Fifteenth Annual Poetry Institute for Educators

-Applications are invited for the 2014 Poetry Institute for K-12 Educators, the product of a unique collaboration between Boston University School of Education and the Favorite Poem Project, Boston University professor Robert Pinsky’s main undertaking during his three years as United States Poet Laureate.
-For the past twelve summers, the Institute has provided educators from across the US and abroad with a professional development experience based on the principles of the Favorite Poem Project.
-In conception, the project, with its videos at www.favoritepoem.org and popular anthologies, celebrates and documents poetry’s place in American culture.
+Applications are invited for the 2016 Poetry Institute for K-12 Educators, the product of a unique collaboration between Boston University School of Education and the Favorite Poem Project, Boston University professor Robert Pinsky’s main undertaking during his three years as United States Poet Laureate.
+For the past fourteen summers, the Institute, led by Robert Pinsky, has provided educators from across the United States and abroad with a professional development experience based on the principles of the Favorite Poem Project.
+In conception, the project, with its videos at favoritepoem.org and popular anthologies, celebrates and documents poetry’s place in American culture.
 The Institute is devoted to improving poetry’s place in American classrooms.

 The responses of past participants provide a testament to the Institute’s transformative potential in their lives as teachers and lovers of poetry.